EnMAP-Box/enmap-box-documentation/source/usr_section/application_tutorials/specdeepmap/specdeepmap_tut.rst

 * leave rest of default values as is.
 Run the algorithm.
 If you load test_score.csv in enmapbox you can inspect the Iou score per class and mean on test dataset.
 For this load the CSV and open it attribute table.

-* Test achived a performance of Iou 0.56, which is in line with other foundation model performances on similar tasks.
+* Test achieved a performance of Iou 0.56, which is in line with other foundation model performances on similar tasks.

 * Here the test_score.csv visualized in enmapbox.